ui5-next/ui5g/README.md

 ## Generate Project

-And run `yo ui5g` to generate your own project
+Run `yo ui5g` to generate your own project.

-The project will be generated in a new folder, and the folder name is same as app name.
+The project will be generated in a `new` folder, and the folder name is same as app name.

-Also, Dependencies will be auto installed by `npm`
+Also, dependencies will be auto installed by `npm`

 ## Development